Reviewing Alpha H’s Moisturising SPF

-And while some have come pretty close (like Paula’s Choice Essential Glow Moisturiser SPF 30, £30 for 60 ml, Cult Beauty, and Dr Sam’s Flawless Daily Sunscreen, £29 for 50 ml, Dr Sam Bunting, which are pretty solid contenders), my hunt still hadn’t brought me to a product I’d re-buy without hesitation.
+And while some have come pretty close (like Paula’s Choice Essential Glow Moisturiser SPF 30, and Dr Sam’s Flawless Daily Sunscreen, which are pretty solid contenders), my hunt still hadn’t brought me to a product I’d re-buy without hesitation.

 On the Skin

-So having heard good things about the Alpha H’s Daily Essential Moisturiser SPF 50+ (from £18 for 30 ml, Cult Beauty), I thought I’d make that the next stop on my round the world tour of sun protection.
+So having heard good things about the Alpha H’s Daily Essential Moisturizer SPF 50+, I thought I’d make that the next stop on my round the world tour of sun protection.
 But did it live up to what I’m looking for?

 I’d love to say yes…partly because I like Alpha H, but mostly because I’d really just like to just find an SPF I love.

 And this definitely does protect my skin and moisturise.
 That’s probably down to the vitamin E for antioxidant protection here, as well as glycerin to soften skin.